 220. Linear Algebra

 The theoretical and numerical aspects of finite dimensional vector spaces, linear transformations, and matrices, with applications to such problems as systems of linear equations, difference and differential equations, and linear regression.
-A graphing calculator is required.
-Prerequisite: Mathematics 182.
+Prerequisite: MATH 182.

 235. Discrete Mathematical Models